 Ok, let’s get started with my iRobot Roomba Review:

-The model package that my wife bought for me was the iRobot Roomba 500 series Vacuum Cleaning Robot.
+The model package that Santa brought for me was the iRobot Roomba 500 series Vacuum Cleaning Robot.
 It consisted of an iRobot Roomba device, a self-charging “Home Base”, and a single “Virtual Wall”.

 Basically, the way the Roomba works is it rolls along in a somewhat random pattern in each room and vacuums up any dirt in its path.
 As the Roomba “bumps” into different items, such as walls, appliances, chair legs, pets, etc., it then changes directions.
 Because of the randomness of the path that the Roomba travels, an average sized room (10′ x 12′) takes approximately 30-40 minutes to fully clean.